Anytime Safe PAC Efficient Reasoning: Experimental Details

-\begin{remark} As discussed in Appendix \ref{der_discussion}, it is reasonable to only consider data satisfying $f(X_t)=Y_t$ for verifiable tasks and $f(X_t)\geq \tilde{f}(X_t)$ for open-ended tasks.
-In this case, we have $\mathbb{I}\{f(X_t)=Y_t\}=1$ for verifiable tasks and $\max\{0,s(f(X_t))-s(\hat f_t(X_t))\}=s(f(X_t))-s(\hat f_t(X_t))$ for open-ended tasks. \end{remark} \begin{remark} B-PAC reasoning only requires the loss function to be bounded, allowing us to use a variety of loss functions according to domain knowledge.
+\begin{remark} B-PAC reasoning only requires the loss function to be bounded, allowing us to use a variety of loss functions according to domain knowledge.
 For example, for open-ended questions, one can also use the semantic cosine distance in an embedding space~\cite{zeng2025pac}, i.e.,

 where $v_{\hat{f}(X_t)}$ and $v_{f(X_t)}$ denote the embedding of $\hat{f}_t(X_t)$ and $f(X_t)$, respectively. \end{remark}